-The Jomon people reared and used dogs to help them on their hunting trips.
 The Jomon people hunted animals like deer and wild boar most intensely in the winter months with bow and arrow when plant food and shellfish became scarce.
-Visit the Niigata Prefectural Museum of History online to see this diorama depicting a winter hunting scene.
+They reared and used dogs to help them on their hunting trips

 At other times of the year, hunting was only a side activity and meat played a lesser role in their diet when compared with other foods.